CSU Health Network is every student’s on-campus home for health care, regardless of your health insurance plan.

 How does insurance billing and payment work at the CSU Health Network?

 Students will need to present a copy of their insurance card (or show a picture of it on their phone) at every visit at the CSU Health Network.

 If a student has private insurance coverage, CSU Health Network will file claims with the student’s insurance carrier, and students are responsible for applicable co-pays, co-insurance, deductibles and any non-covered services.
-These charges will be applied to the student’s account and can be paid through the RamWeb page.
+Any of these types of balances will be directly posted to the student account and no separate paper statement will come from CSU Health Network.
 Students can also pay in the Billing Department, located in the Business Services suite on the 2nd floor of the CSU Health and Medical Center, during normal business hours.

 What insurance plans are accepted by CSU Health Network?

 Before waiving/opting-out of the CSU Student Health Insurance Plan, we highly recommend you confirm that your health insurance plan is in-network with CSU Health Network and contact your insurance will cover visits to the CSU Health Network.

 Phone numbers to contact your insurance carrier are typically available on your health insurance card.

 The following information will be helpful when checking about coverage with your insurance carrier:

 - CSU Health Network Tax ID #: 846000545